The Reef 2050 WQIP review

 Updating the Scientific Consensus Statement

-The Scientific Consensus Statement (SCS) brings together the latest peer reviewed scientific evidence about how activities on land can impact Reef water quality and ecosystem condition.
+The Scientific Consensus Statement on land based impacts to Great Barrier Reef Water quality and ecosystem conditions (SCS) brings together the latest peer reviewed scientific evidence about how activities on land can impact Reef water quality and ecosystem condition.
 It provides the scientific foundation for updating the Reef 2050 WQIP.

 Experts in Great Barrier Reef water quality science and management are reviewing and synthesising the scientific evidence of water quality issues relating to the Reef.
 They will form a consensus on understanding of the system to inform Reef policy and management based on the best available scientific evidence.